Sorry to Bother You: Plot

-Cash is invited to a party with WorryFree CEO Steve Lift, where he is goaded into rapping for the predominantly white guests.
-In a private meeting, Lift offers Cash a powdered substance which Cash snorts, believing it is cocaine.
-Looking for the bathroom, Cash discovers shackled half-horse, half-human hybrids who beg him for help.
-Lift explains that WorryFree plans to make their workers stronger, more obedient, and thus more profitable by transforming them into hybrid "Equisapiens" through snorting a gene-modifying powder.
-Cash fears that he just ingested the substance, but Lift assures him it was cocaine.
-Cash refuses an offer of $100 million to become an Equisapien for five years and act as a false revolutionary figure to keep the employees in line.
+Cash is invited to a debaucherous party with WorryFree CEO Steve Lift, where he is goaded into rapping for the predominantly white guests.
+Later, in a private meeting, Steve offers Cash a powdered substance which Cash snorts, believing it is cocaine.
+Cash looks for the bathroom but takes a wrong turn and discovers a shackled half-horse, half-human hybrid who begs him for help.
+Steve explains that WorryFree plans to make their workers stronger, more obedient, and more profitable by transforming them into human-horse "Equisapiens" through snorting a powder that modifies their DNA.
+Cash fears that he just ingested the substance, but Steve assures him it was cocaine.
+Cash refuses an offer of $100 million to become an Equisapien for five years to act as a false revolutionary figure to keep the employees in line.

-Cash discovers he dropped his phone when he encountered the Equisapiens, who recorded a plea for help and sent it to Detroit.
-Taking advantage of his infamy as a meme, Cash appears on the extremely popular television show I Got the Shit Kicked Out of Me, enduring humiliations and beatings to share the video, and spreads the word about WorryFree's cruelty.
-The plan backfires: Equisapiens are hailed as a groundbreaking scientific advancement, a cult of personality worshipping Lift develops, and WorryFree's stock reaches an all-time high.
+Cash discovers he dropped his phone when he encountered the Equisapiens, who recorded a plea for help with it and sent it to Detroit.
+Taking advantage of his infamy as a meme, he appears on the extremely popular television show I Got the Shit Kicked Out of Me, where he endures humiliations and beatings in order to share the video to spread the word about WorryFree's cruelty.
+The plan backfires: Equisapiens are hailed as a groundbreaking scientific advancement, a cult of personality develops around Steve, and WorryFree's stock price reaches an all-time high.

 Cash apologizes to Squeeze, Sal, and Detroit, and rallies the union in a final stand against RegalView.
-He uses a security code from the Equisapien's video to break into Lift's home.
-He goes to the picket line, where the police start a riot and detain Cash, but the Equisapiens overpower them and free him.
-Detroit and Cash reconcile and later move back into Sergio's garage.
-Cash suddenly starts to grow horse nostrils.
-Later, fully transformed, he leads a mob of Equisapiens to Lift's house and breaks down the door.
+He uses a security code from the Equisapiens' video to break into Steve's home.
+He goes to the picket line, where the police start a riot and detain him, but the Equisapiens overpower them and free him.
+Cash and Detroit reconcile and move back into Sergio's garage, once again poor but happy together.
+However, Cash suddenly starts to turn into an Equisapien, with Steve having lied to him about the cocaine.
+Sometime later, a fully transformed Cash leads a mob of other Equisapiens to Steve's house and breaks down the door.